-Cannabis use can reduce drivers' awareness of their surroundings and their abilities to track moving objects (like other vehicles and pedestrians) and react quickly to changes in traffic.
+Cannabis use can reduce a driver's awareness of their surroundings and their ability to track moving objects (like other vehicles and pedestrians) and react quickly to changes in traffic.
 Using cannabis and alcohol together is also more dangerous than using just one or the other.